ART

 Description

 The painting is a blow-up and reinterpretation of a tiny laminated photo about the size of a credit card.
-It is never the artist’s intention to copy and paint a pretty picture, but by going into details, Wai-Yi was able to truly look at the photo and imagine being in the space where it was taken (grandparent’s flat), her extended family and their belongings in that space, and her parents from 27 years ago, when she was less than 1 year old and have zero memory of any of that.
+It is never the artist’s intention to copy and paint a pretty picture, but by going into details, Wai-Yi was able to truly look at the photo and imagine being in the space where it was taken (grandparent’s flat), her extended family and their belongings in that space, and her parents from 27 years ago, when she was 18 months old and have zero memory of any of that.
 By delving into the almost indiscernible details, what was presented to the artist’s observation was not only the differences in the appearance of her family members’ and grandparents’ homes, but also a moment to reflect on her family history and the relationships among family members.
 With a playful twist on the “photorealistic” approach, not only the nixie-number-like date on early digital photos but also the dust and fibres that went under the lamination were included, extending beyond the borders

 A Bewildering Summer Day (2025) Acrylic on canvas.
 50×60cm